Aishwaryahosamani/M2-EmbSYS/Project/2_Architecture/README.md

      All sensors,motors and peripherals are interfaced witH Arduino Uno.
 Arduino senses the data and sends commands to  LCD and Motors

-* IR Sensor
+* Ultrasonic Sensor

-     IR Sensors are used to sense the availabity of empty slots
+     UltrasnicSensors are used to sense the availabity of empty slots

 * Servo Motor

      The system shall use servo motor to open and close the gate

-* I2C Module

-     Enables communication between Arduino and LCD

  * LCD Display